Notice Regarding COVID-19 (Coronavirus)

 While the Reading Room & Archives is closed, we are encourage you to search the photograph collections of PMH and other institutions on the opens in a new windowPasadena Digital History Collaboration website.

-We encourage you to stay connected with PMH on social media for updates and online offerings, check out our Blogs for intriguing and insightful articles on a variety of topics, and explore the historic Fenyes Mansion at your convenience through our new virtual tour available on the homepage.
+We encourage you to stay connected with PMH on social media for updates and online offerings, including our new History At Home video series on YouTube.
+Check out our Blogs for intriguing and insightful articles on a variety of topics, and explore the historic Fenyes Mansion at your convenience through our new virtual tour.

 We also invite you to view online exhibitions from the partners of Pasadena Digital History Collaboration on opens in a new windowFlickr.